 The interest rate on a car loan is critical to a bumpy-free ride via your dream 4-wheeler.
-The setting of interest rates will decide the outflow in terms of equated monthly installments (EMIs), a portion of both interest and principal amount payable towards a car loan till the loan tenure is over.
+The setting of interest rates decides the outflow of money in terms of equated monthly installments (EMIs), a portion of both interest and principal amount payable towards a car loan till the loan tenure is over.
 The tenure for a new car loan is upto 7 years, while it is 5 years for used vehicles.

 The interest rate is dependent upon your income, repayment capacity, credit history, car model type and other factors.
 Lower the interest rates, lower will be the EMIs and eventual outgo amount from your pocket.
 So, shop and find the lenders offering a car loan at lower interest rates.

 All that glitters is not gold; the same goes for loans!
 Have you done your research?

 Compare Banks.
 Estimate EMIs.
 Enable Wishes on wishfin.com